syncfusion-content/asp.netwebforms-docs/aspnet/Numerictextbox/Integration.md

-The following screenshot displays the output of the NumericTextbox controls with two-way angular bindingis as follows.
+The following screenshot displays the output of the NumericTextbox controls with two-way angular binding is as follows.